(…to frequently asked questions.)

-Because your meeting, conference, or convention is important.
+Because your meeting, conference, or convention is what’s most important.
+Sooo…

 You should hire whomever is right for your group.

-Whether it’s me or another speaker, you should always get whomever is going to appropriately address the topic areas, concerns, or message you want to get across.
+Whether it’s me or another speaker, you should always get whomever is going to appropriately address the topic areas, concerns, or messages you want to get across.

 So if you think Tony Robbins can effectively accomplish what you want, great.
 Hire him.
 I fully support that.
 (He also costs at least $100,000 by the way, and that’s just a conservative guess.)

-Whomever you hire, you want to make sure they have the right message and the right angle for your particular group.
+Whomever you hire, you want to make sure they have the right message for your group.
 Also, you want to avoid getting burned.

 “What is your fee?
 How much do you cost?”

 Answer: It’s either a lot, or not very much.
-It depends on your perspective!
+That depends on you.